 Our kitchens are well equipped with stainless steel work surfaces and gas stoves, like those used in the industry.
 We maintain close contact with the industry as well as training institutions, because we would like our learners to have the edge.

-Apart from running a restaurant on a weekly basis during the term, our learners also cater for and serve at school functions such as the Valediction function for the Grade 12’s and the Merit function.
-Working on a large scale, catering for 300 or more people, equips the learners with additional skills required by the industry.
+Apart from running a restaurant during the term, our learners also cater for and serve at school functions such as the Valediction function for the Grade 12’s and the Junior Merit function.
+Working on a large scale, catering for 200 or more people, equips the learners with additional skills required by the industry.
 It equips them to become entrepreneurs.

 Corporate companies require the services of learners as chefs or waiters on a regular basis.
 These are not only great opportunities to earn some pocket money, but also to practice the acquired skills in a real-life situation.